vinfreecs/genga/docs/Files.rst

 	.

 the 'event' indicates the following:
- -  0: rotation rate reset
+ - 0: | rotation rate reset
+      | Used in :literal:`UseSmallCollisions` = 1 or 2  mode.
- - -1: Collision, the particle is destroyed, and it is replaced with new fragments (listed in the next lines with event=1 or event=2 of this file)
+ - -1: | Collision, the particle is destroyed, and it is replaced with new fragments (listed in the next lines with event=1 or event=2 of this file)
+       | Used in :literal:`UseSmallCollisions` = 1 or 3 mode.
- - 1: A new fragment particle.
+ - 1: | A new fragment particle.
 The original body is the last body in this file with event = -1.
+      | Used in :literal:`UseSmallCollisions` = 1 or 3 mode.
- - 2: A new fragment particle.
+ - 2: | A new fragment particle.
 The original body is the last body in this file with event = -1.
-This body is too small and it is directly removed from the simulation.
+      | This body is too small and it is directly removed from the simulation.
+      | Used in :literal:`UseSmallCollisions` = 1 or 3 mode.
+ - 10: | A new particle is created.
+       | Used in :literal:`Create Particles` = 1 mode.

 Each newly created fragment gets a new, increasing, index number.
 This file permits to recronstruct the collision and fragmentation history of every particle.